 If you are looking for work as a pharmacist, we have plenty of available resources, including our Looking for work: job vacancy sites fact sheet which provides information on where you can find advertised jobs online.
 Some newly registered pharmacists will take on the role of a locum.
 If you are unsure if this is right for you, or want some further information about working as a locum you can find this information here in our Locum fact sheet.

-On their March registration sitting page they have provided the following links:
+On the GPhC registration sitting page they have provided the following links:

-we have updated the Results and registration section, with information about registering, guidance for unsuccessful candidates, the appeals form, and a link to the Assuring the registration assessment page, where they have included further information about how the papers are created and marked, and response to a recent FOI request about marking of the March assessment.
+Results and registration section, with information about registering, guidance for unsuccessful candidates, the appeals form, and a link to the assuring the registration assessment page, where they have included further information about how the papers are created and marked, and response to a FOI request about marking of the March 2021 assessment.